Einswilli/KivymdStudio/README.md

 ## NOTE

 In this update i wanted to give the possibility to contributors to be able to create plugins and install them directly in Kivymd Studio...
+The problem with the launch of the studio under windows is fixed in this update...
+But the emulator does not work very well under windows for the moment.I will fix it in the next version of the emulator.